 He had also been signed by the Rising Pune Supergiants for the 2016 season of the Indian Premier League.
 Pietersen was born to an Afrikaner father and English mother in Pietermaritzburg, Natal Province, South Africa.
 He made his first-class debut for Natal in 1997 before moving to England in 2000, after voicing his displeasure at the racial quota system in South African cricket.
 Being of English ancestry, Pietersen was eligible for the England team so long as he first served a four-year qualifying period in English county cricket.

 He was called up by England almost immediately after he completed four years with Nottinghamshire.
 He made his international debut in the One Day International (ODI) match against Zimbabwe in 2004 and his Test match debut in the 2005 Ashes series against Australia.

-Book Kevin Pietersen as the cricket speaker for your next event with the Champions Speakers agency, simply contact us via email@example.com or speak to a booking agent directly on 0207 1010 553.
+To book Kevin Pietersen as the cricket speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.